Artlands/artlands.github.io/content/_index.md

           description:  |2-
             * Data Integration and Analysis: Integrated HPC monitoring data from diverse sources (LDMS, DCGM, Slurm, VictoriaMetrics) for comprehensive analysis of system-wide architectural efficiency, including CPU, GPU, DRAM, and HBM2 resource utilization.
 Identified critical trends and patterns within the data to drive insights into system performance, with a focus on NERSC's Cori and Perlmutter.
             * Machine Learning Expertise: Conducted in-depth statistical analysis of job-level monitoring data.
 Applied a variety of machine learning models, including SVC, LinearSVC, Decision Tree, and Random Forests, to analyze jobs based on time-series features.
-            * Innovative Data Processing: Pioneered a novel approach by encoding time-series monitoring data as images.
-Achieved high accuracy through the training of a Convolutional Neural Network (CNN) to classify and predict job applications.
+            * Innovative Data Processing: Pioneered a novel approach by encoding time-series monitoring data as images and trained a Convolutional Neural Network (CNN) to classify and predict job applications with high accuracy.
             * Simulation and System Design: Designed and implemented a discrete event simulator to study resource management and job scheduling in HPC systems, with a specific focus on systems with disaggregated memory resources.
         - title: Graduate Student Programmer
           company: Teaching, Learning and Professional Development Center (TLPDC), TTU